bsgabriel/guessrgb-java/README.md

 # guessrgb-java

-It's the same thing of the other game, but made in Java.
+It's the same thing of the web game, but made in Java.
+Play the web version here: https://rgb-bsg.netlify.app

 # To-do list: